Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Numerical Results

 \subsection{Performance under Varying Penetration Rate of CVs}

-In the previous experiments, all vehicles were regulatable (i.e., 100\% of vehicles were CVs).
-Here, we investigate how the performance of our model changes under different CV rates.
-For a given regulation rate, vehicles are randomly assigned as CVs in proportion to the specified rate, and the model is trained and evaluated in the corresponding environment.
-We select two of the best-performing scenarios in terms of traffic efficiency for analysis.
-Fig. \ref{fig:eval_control_rate} presents the training rewards and evaluation performance under varying penetration rate of CVs.
+In previous experiments, all vehicles were {subject to regulation} (i.e., 100\% of vehicles were CVs).
+Here, we investigate how the performance of our model changes under different CV penetration rates.
+For each specified regulation rate, vehicles are randomly assigned as CVs in proportion to that rate, and the model is trained and evaluated accordingly.
+We select the \textit{Stable Flow} scenario under low demand conditions to examine the effect of regulation rate on model performance.
+Fig.~\ref{fig:eval_control_rate} presents the training rewards and evaluation metrics under varying CV penetration rates.

-As the regulation rate decreases from 100\% to 50\%, the average agent reward per episode during training decreases in both evaluation scenarios.
-The evaluation results reveal that both average speed and CO$_2$ emissions decrease significantly.
-In Section \ref{sec:result_performance}, we concluded that, considering both efficiency and energy cost, the model performs slightly better than the baseline in the \textit{Stable Flow} scenario under low demand conditions and outperforms the baseline in the \textit{Lane Degrade} scenario under high demand conditions.
-These conclusions remain valid when the regulation rate is below 100\% but above a certain threshold, although the \textit{Lane Degrade} scenario exhibits greater performance variability compared to the \textit{Stable Flow} scenario.
-These findings suggest that our model maintains consistent performance across a range of regulation rates.
+As the regulation rate decreases from 100\% to 10\%, the average agent reward per episode during training also declines.
+Evaluation results from converged checkpoints show that both average travel speed and CO$_2$ emissions decrease as the regulation rate drops.
+In Section~\ref{sec:result_performance}, we observed that the efficiency gain in speed closely balances the cost increase in emissions for the \textit{Stable Flow} scenario under low demand.
+This conclusion remains valid for partial regulation, as long as the CV penetration rate exceeds a certain threshold.

+When the regulation rate falls below 30\%, the model's performance becomes comparable to the uncontrolled baseline.
+This suggests that a minimum level of regulation is necessary to activate the benefits of our framework.
+Once this requirement is met, our model continues to function effectively even when full lane change regulation is not accessible.